trans-travel/trans-travel/notes/tsa.md

 pre-check lanes at most airports, and typically these will require a metal detector but not body scanner, making travel possibly less triggering.

+Note that Global Entry cards and other federal identification is subject to the notes on the [USA General Information](notes/usa-general.md) page.
+This may mean some travelers with "X" ID may experience problems.

+Previously gender matches were not used to match a passenger ticket with trusted traveler numbers (used to increase likelihood of being selected for pre-check).
+However, this may change, and it is best to ensure that you use ID that matches your gender as indicated to your airline at ticket purchase time and your membership in the travel program that entitles you to pre-check.

 ## Note about International Travel